jkransen/framboos/README.md

 Extensions for Akka and asynchronous programming
 ------------------------------------------------

-Instead of creating and polling an input pin yourself, you can create an Observable that will run a piece of code any time the pin value changes.
+Instead of creating and polling an input pin yourself, you can create an Observer that will run a function any time the pin value changes.

 Sample scala code to observe an input pin:

+    import framboos.async.ObservableInPin
-    val inPin = ObservableInPin(0)
+    val inPin = ObservableInPin(8)
-    val subscription = inPin.subscribe(newValue => println(s"New value $newValue")
+    inPin.subscribe(newValue => println(s"New value $newValue")

-In an Akka application, you can create Actors that handle output based on received messages, or that send messages themselves on changed input.
+In an Akka application, you can create Actors that create output based on received Akka messages, or that send Akka messages themselves on changed GPIO/UART input.

 TODO show Akka samples, for now, take a look at WireUp

 Pin assignment
 --------------

-When passing an INT to a constructor it will default to the wiringPi layout.
-When passing a STRING representation (i.e. GPIO2_1 for BeagleBone) it will direct address the pinout, bypassing wiringPi.
+When passing an integer to a constructor it will default to the wiringPi layout.
+When passing a String representation (i.e. "GPIO2_1" for BeagleBone) it will directly address the pin, bypassing the wiringPi numbering.
+Note that this library does not depend on or use wiringPi under the hood, but by default it uses its numbering scheme instead of the native Broadcom numbers.

 GPIO pins in the numbering used by wiringPi: